Dwijad/Confluent-Schema-Registry/README.md

 # Schema registry

-Docker Schema Registry image using Confluent community version using Oracle JDK 17.
-This image was created with the purpose of offering the Confluent community version  running on top of [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) apart from integrating kafkastore keystore/truststore to the schema registry.
+Docker Schema Registry image for Confluent community version using Oracle JDK 17.
+This image was created with the purpose of offering  Confluent community version  running on top of [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) apart from integrating kafkastore keystore/truststore to the schema registry.

 ### Supported tags and respective Dockerfile links